-Having both boys and girls in our home, it is relatively easy not to think of toys & games in terms of ‘boys toys’ and ‘girls toys’.
-Gabriel is just as likely to be found playing with a doll in its stroller as he is to be crashing cars and Evey loves to explore how things are built and how they work just as much as she enjoys painting her dads face with make-up!
+Having both boys and girls in our home, it is relatively easy not to think of toys & games regarding ‘boys toys’ and ‘girls toys.’
+Gabriel is just as likely to be found playing with a doll in its stroller as he is to be crashing cars and Evey loves to explore how things are built and how they work just as much as she enjoys painting her dads face with makeup.
 Here are some of the things we have built.

 They also integrate seamlessly with the other sets as you can see here where Evey is playing with her Friends vet & birthday party sets and some regular lego (the plane provides a flying vet service to animals in the wild!)

 An entire world has been created around this theme.
-The characters live in Heartlake City and you can even watch their adventures in the Friends series and the new the Lego Friends: The Power of Friendship programme on Netflix.
+The characters live in Heartlake City, and you can even watch their adventures in the Friends series and the new the Lego Friends: The Power of Friendship program on Netflix.

-Because of his sensory issues, Gabe has a tendency to be pretty heavy handed with his toys and many a Lego helicopter or plane has met an early end when it inadvertently crash landed and disintegrated on touchdown.
-His Bionicle figure has withstood a number of such hard landings without incident and still remains intact.
+Because of his sensory issues, Gabe tends to be pretty heavy handed with his toys and many a Lego helicopter or plane had met an early end when it inadvertently crash landed and disintegrated on touchdown.
+His Bionicle figure has withstood some such hard landings without incident and remains intact.
 This means Gabe can watch the show, play with the figure and not have to ask me to reassemble it every time he lands – AWESOME!

 His smile when he plays with his Bionicle figure says it all.
-I’m so glad Netlix sent us this to try out because we would never have thought to buy one for him and it is one of those rare toys that he enjoys that is age appropriate.
-This can be a big issue when other kids of his age (9) are around and he is playing with toys more suited to a 4 year old.
+I’m so glad Netflix sent us this to try out because we would never have thought to buy one for him and it is one of those rare toys that he enjoys that is age appropriate.
+This can be a big issue when other kids of his age (9) are around, and he is playing with toys more suited to a 4-year-old.
 Bionicle will actually help him to fit in and interact more easily with kids his age- something that is HUGE for a child with autism.

-Other great kids programming on Netflix at the moment includes:
+Other great kids programming on Netflix at the moment include: